PLAYB0IFARTI/DAYDREAMS/README.md

 Controls:

-- AD and Space to move around / jump
+A/D for left and right, space to jump / vault off ledges, and shift to dash in the direction you're moving in!

-- J to shoot your cane
+J to throw your cane!

+Throwing your cane decreases your speed, but the faster you are, the stronger it is.

 Shooting your cane decreases speed!
 Be careful.